jdrew1303/research-methods/README.md

 - [Moderndive](http://www.moderndive.com): A great interactive introduction to data visualisation and modelling in R.
 - [Stackoverflow](https://stackoverflow.com/questions/tagged/r): Here you will find almost all answers to specific questions.

+## Useful links for each tutorial

+Below I post a selection of useful links for each tutorial.
+If you found additional material that might be useful, either open a [pull request on GitHub](https://help.github.com/articles/about-pull-requests/) or let me know via email.

+### MT, Tutorial 01

+- To get you started and to ensure that you work reproducibly, have a look at the SPSS Syntax tutorial: https://www.spss-tutorials.com/spss-syntax-editor-window/.
+- Intro to the SPSS Environment: https://libguides.library.kent.edu/SPSS/GettingStarted.